briqr/briqr.github.io/_pages/about.md

 News
 ======
-Starting from August, I will be interning at Facebook Reality Labs (Occulus) in Sausalito for six months.
+Starting from August, I will be interning at Facebook Reality Labs (Oculus) for six months, in Sausalito, CA.

 Research interests
 ======